Stockton-on-Tees: Prehistory

 Stockton is reportedly the home of the fossilised remains of the most northerly hippopotamus ever discovered.
-In 1958, an archeological dig 4 mi north-west of the town uncovered a 125,000-year-old hippo's molar tooth.
+In 1958, an excavation 4 mi north-west of the town uncovered a 125,000-year-old hippo's molar tooth.
 However, no one knows exactly where the tooth was discovered, who discovered it, or why the dig took place.
 The tooth was sent to the borough's librarian and curator, G. F. Leighton, who then sent it to the Natural History Museum in London.
 Since then, the tooth has been missing despite efforts to locate it.
+The tooth dates to the Last Interglacial (130-115,000 years ago), when hippopotamuses were widespread across Great Britain.

 Market and castle

 Stockton began as an Anglo-Saxon settlement on high ground close to the northern bank of the River Tees.

 Stockton was described as a manor by 1138, and was purchased by Bishop Pudsey of Durham in 1189.
 During the 13th century, the bishop changed the village of Stockton into a borough; the exact date the borough was founded is unknown, but it was being described as a borough by 1283.
 When the bishop freed Stockton's serfs, craftsmen moved to the new town.
 The bishop had a residence in Stockton Castle, which was a fortified manor house, the first recorded reference to which was in 1376.

 Stockton's market traces its history to 1310, when Bishop Bek of Durham granted a market charter "to our town of Stockton a market upon every Wednesday for ever".
 The town grew into a small but busy port, exporting wool and importing wine, which was in demand by the upper class.
 However, even by the standards of the time, medieval Stockton-on-Tees was a small town, with a population of only approximately 1,000; the town did not grow for centuries.